AIBCRG/EventFallDetection/READme.md

   Link: https://github.com/CrystalMiaoshu/PAFBenchmark

 ## RGB to Event Conversion
 We have used Metavision SDK Video to Event Simulator.
 This allows you to transform frame-based image or video into event-based counterpart.
+The code file "v2emetavision.py" is also added.
+For further details and documentation on Metavision SDk please follow link below:

 Link: https://docs.prophesee.ai/stable/samples/modules/core_ml/viz_video_to_event_simulator.html